A comparative study of data- and image- domain LSRTM under velocity-impedance parametrization

 \section{Acknowledgements}

 This research is financially supported by National Natural Science Foundation of China (Grant No. 42274156).
-We appreciate the discussions with Jean Virieux, Yujin Liu and Wei Zhang on image-domain LSRTM.
-Pengliang Yang thanks the positive feedback and suggestions from the audiences at EAGE 2025 in Toulouse when presenting this work publically \citep{yang2025comparison}.
+Pengliang Yang appreciates the discussions with Jean Virieux, Yujin Liu and Wei Zhang on image-domain LSRTM.
+We acknowledge the valuable help from Wei Zhou on handling the Viking Graben dataset, and the positive feedback from the audiences at EAGE 2025 in Toulouse when presenting this work publically \citep{yang2025comparison}.